deco3500-2017/Team-Unfit/README.md

 - Alvin Lo - Designer.
 Makes sures that every team member agrees on a single decision.
 Handles the designing and testing part of the project.

 Team handles poor performance and resolve conflicts:

 Conflict arises:

-Identify and understand the problem as a team.
+- Identify and understand the problem as a team.
-Be considerate of team members’ feelings.
+- Be considerate of team members’ feelings.
-Establish a solution to satisfy all team members and document the issue, including time and date.
+- Establish a solution to satisfy all team members and document the issue, including time and date.

 Conflict is not resolved:

-Iterate the previous process to establish a different solution.
-If an agreement is not met, then, The final decision will be made by the scrum master, from a neutral position.
-If conflicts arise regarding the same topic, after the scrum master has made their decision, then, A tutor will be consulted.
+- Iterate the previous process to establish a different solution.
+- If an agreement is not met, then, the final decision will be made by the Team Leader, from a neutral position.
+- If conflicts arise regarding the same topic, after the Team Leader has made their decision, then,a tutor will be consulted.
-The issue will try to be resolved again with the tutor’s advice, and peer assessment may be requested if necessary
+- The issue will try to be resolved again with the tutor’s advice, and peer assessment may be requested if necessary.